-The following is an annual report for the Friends of Fort Knox (FFK) reflecting the organization’s activities in 2010.
-This report will highlight the continuation of the Century and a Half masonry project, Battery ‘B’ wharf/wall effort and an up tick in two of four income sectors.
-The largest income decline was registered in our gate income percentage.
-The Bureau of Parks and Lands had requested that the Friends accept a 50% reduction in contract gate fees.
-The reduction meant that FFK only retained .25 cents on every dollar of Fort gate fees (all observatory fees go directly to the Maine Department of Transportation).
+The following is an annual report for the Friends of Fort Knox (FFK) reflecting the organization’s activities in 2011.
+This report will highlight the restoration of a powder magazine and an uptick in two of four income sectors.
+The largest income increase was registered in our gate income percentage.
+The Bureau of Parks and Lands reverted back to our original Fort Knox contract gate split at 50% (all observatory fees go directly to the Maine Department of Transportation).

 The Friends of Fort Knox Board of Directors and staff continued to work hard to contain expenses, work with community groups, maximize resources, diversify income streams and complete projects at the Fort.
 The success of the organization would not have been possible without the outstanding cooperation of our partners, the Bureau of Parks and Lands, and especially park manager Mike Wilusz.

 At the end of 2011, all FFK combined available unrestricted funds were $147,861; in addition, a total of $31,063 was restricted for restoration projects.

 The FFK partnership with the Bureau of Parks and Lands continued to involve contracted management services.
 FFK staff worked the fee collection booth, provided interpretive tours for school children and visitors, traffic/parking control and provided staff for the Penobscot Narrows Observatory.
 In addition, FFK provided bookkeeping, marketing and special event management services for BPL.